-• Discuss the methods and type of Risk of Bias assessment that was used. as well as the statistical methods used to perform the network meta-analysis, if completed.
+- Discuss the methods and type of Risk of Bias assessment that was used.
+As well as the statistical methods used to perform the network meta-analysis, if completed. - Sample Network Meta-Analysis infographics inside the software:

 Results

 Describe the PRISMA Flow Chart